ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

    - Ensure the plugin name is fully qualified: ``nav2_ground_consistency_costmap_plugin::GroundConsistencyLayer``

 **No cells marked as obstacles**
-   - Verify ground and non-ground point topics are being published
+   - Verify ground and obstacle point topics are being published
    - Check that point cloud data is arriving: ``ros2 topic hz /ground_segmentation/obstacle_points``
    - If no points arrive, the segmentation algorithm may not be running or publishing to wrong topics
    - Verify ``nonground_occ_thresh`` isn't too high